sofarocean/lora_gw_pkt_server/util_pkt_server/readme.md

 This program uses the Parson library (http://kgabis.github.com/parson/) by Krzysztof Gabis for JSON parsing.
 Many thanks to him for that very practical and well written library.

-This program is a typical example of LoRa concentrator HAL usage for receiving packets.

 Only high-level functions are used (the ones contained in loragw_hal) so there is no hardware dependencies assuming the HAL is matched with the proper version